 If you’re only serving one type of wine, either red or white, then always place the one wine glass in the same place.
 Additional rules for specific placement of each type of glass are only needed when you’re serving more than one type of wine.

-According to proper table setting wine glasses guidelines, the red or white wine glass goes below the water glass, and a little to its right.
+According to proper wine glass placement on table guidelines, the red or white wine glass goes below the water glass, and a little to its right.
 To identify them, the red wine glasses have a short, stout bowl.
 White wine glasses have a thinner, taller bowl.

 If you have two glasses – a white wine glass and a red wine glass – then there’s a specific placing for each glass.
 Place the white wine glass above the tip of the knife and position the red wine glass to the left of the white wine glass, directly above the center of the plate.